Harmeet Dhillon was voted one of the Top 100 Women Lawyers in 2019, and recognized as one of Top 100 Lawyers in California in 2018 by Daily Journal.

-Dhillon Law Group is a top litigation firm in California, with a robust track record of zealous advocacy for our clients, whether they are plaintiffs or defendants, individuals or companies.
+Dhillon Law Group is a top business litigation law firm in California, with a robust track record of zealous advocacy for our clients, whether they are plaintiffs or defendants, individuals or companies.
 We are experienced in litigating a broad range of disputes, including:

 - Free Speech